Skip to main content

 Do

-• make sure they rest their leg until they're feeling better – keep them off nursery or school until they're recovered
+• make sure they rest their leg until they are feeling better – keep them off nursery or school until they have recovered

-• give them children's ibuprofen or children's paracetamol for their pain
+• give them ibuprofen for children or paracetamol for children for their pain

 • attend any follow-up appointments recommended by your doctor or nurse